How to scale your testing:

 The integration of Jira and TCMS is two-way.
 This means that you can manage tests in the bug-tracking system and manage data of a project without leaving test management system.
 All changes made in a Jira project will automatically appear in the test management system.
 So, the next step is to bind both.

-To bind tests to Jira issues, find on the project Dashboard and select the JIRA Integration menu.
-After then Configure Jira Integration.
+To link tests to Jira issues, on the project Dashboard select the JIRA Integration menu.
+After that Configure Jira Integration in the control panel of the project management tool to connect TMS to a Jira project.

 Connecting to JIRA project